ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Reference Values may be provided as Reference Value Triples or may be combined with the Endorsed Values, for example as the Conditional Endorsement Series Triple.

-The following subsections describe how the CoRIM tells the verifier which Reference Values and Endorsements are grouped together ({{sec-grouping-ref-vals}}) and how the verifier matches a Reference Value against the Accepted Claims Set ({{sec-match-one-ref-val}}).
+The following subsections describe how the CoRIM conveys the Verifier which Reference Values and Endorsements are grouped together ({{sec-grouping-ref-vals}}) and how the verifier matches a Reference Value against the Accepted Claims Set ({{sec-match-one-ref-val}}).